 - Retails for under $800

-The Classic Player ’50s Strat and the Classic Series ’50s Strat may look identical, yet they’re completely different beasts.
+The Classic Player ’50s Strat and the Classic Series ’50s Strat may look identical, yet they’re rather different instruments.
 Both are made in Mexico, but the former feels like a better built guitar—it isn’t as rough around the edges, construction-wise.
 And where the Classic Series is devoted to vintage specs, this axe takes plenty of liberty in that regard.

 Yes, both have “V”-shaped maple necks that have been ‘softened’ into a more rounded cross-section.
-But the Classic Player has a modern 9.5-inch fretboard radius rather than the period-correct 7.25 inches.
-It’s a matter of taste, but a 9.5-inch spec is far more versatile—you can bend notes without fear, for instance.
+But the Classic Player has a 9.5-inch fretboard radius instead of the period-correct 7.25 inches.
+It’s a matter of taste, but a 9.5-inch spec is far more versatile—you can bend notes without fear of fretting out, for instance.

 And then we come to the pickups.
-The three single-coils on the Classic Player are from Fender’s American Vintage line, having been reverse-engineered from an original 1963 Strat.
-They have Alnico V magnets, staggered hand-beveled pole pieces, and the middle pickup has been reverse-wound to cancel hum when it’s activated in tandem with the other pups.
+The three single-coils on the Classic Player are from Fender’s American Vintage line, reverse-engineered from an original 1963 Strat.
+They have Alnico V magnets, staggered hand-beveled pole pieces, and the middle pickup is reverse-wound to cancel hum when it’s activated in tandem with the other pups.

-Oh, and did we mention both the Classic Player and Classic Series Strats cost exactly the same?
+And, here’s the kicker: Both the Classic Player and Classic Series Strats cost exactly the same.